 Consequently, standard 14″ heads just do not fit properly.
 They are too tight.
 The best (only) solution has been to use Aquarian American Vintage Series heads.
 The batter heads come in single-ply thin (7mil) and medium (10mil) weights.
 The Snare Side Heads are 3 mil clear.
 The American Vintage Series drumheads have a slightly larger hoop diameter to allow for an easier fit on most older American made drums that have a hard time fitting conventional heads.
 They also have a vintage coating that is slightly thicker and has the look of a calfskin head.
 If standard heads do not fit properly, I will go with the American Vintage Series.

 Remember my out-of-round Vintage Super-Ludwig 401 drum?
 Even with the better fitting Aquarian American Vintage heads, the drum still sounded “boxy” with little snare response.
-I tried different snare wire configurations (which I will discuss later) with little success.
+I tried different snare wire configurations (which I discuss later) with little success.
 One day, out of desperation, I decided to experiment with head tensions.
-Not much changed when I adjusted the batter side so I left it at around 90.
-But when I loosened the snare side head down to between 65 and 70, the snare response dramatically improved.
+Not much changed when I adjusted the batter side so I left it at around 85.
+But when I loosened the snare side head down to between 60 and 65, the snare response dramatically improved.
 Lesson learned is that not all drums respond the same at the usual head tensions.
-Be willing to vary head tensions and let the drum decide what sounds the best.
+Be willing to experiment and vary head tensions.
+Get out your drum key and let the drum decide what sounds the best.

 Traditionally, I have used Puresound Custom Pro Snare Wires.
-They are well made and usually gave me the sound I was looking for.
+They are well made and usually give me the sound I am looking for.
 But recently, I have discovered some interesting alternatives.

 Finally, for a more articulate – dry concert/orchestral sound, I use Grover Pro Percussion CX–Concert Xtreme Combo.
 They combine the sensitivity of steel curly wire snares (center) with the crispness of medium-thin gauge cable wires (outside).